yngveha/Digital-System-Design/RTL-coding/subprograms.md

 Hardware described in functions will always be inferred as combinational logic.
 Procedures may be used to create feedback loops and latches, whether by intention or not.

 Knowing that a subprogram does not infer latches makes verification easier.
-Using functions, the designer will get feedback at the earliest possible stage, compilation, when logic that should be combinational ends up being non-combinational.
+Using functions, the designer will get feedback at the earliest possible stage; compilation.
+This is essential when logic that should be combinational ends up being non-combinational.

 In contrast, when using a procedure, this cannot be taken for granted.
 This means higher effort must be used in verifying that the code does what it should.
 Feedback on erronous behavior may be found during functional testing of the RTL code (testbench), it may be found during synthesis if feedback loops are present, however neither can be guaranteed.
 Formal verification may prove this, however using a function already formally proves that the content is combinational.